The pip value is calculated in terms of the quote currency or the second currency in the pair.

 How to calculate pip value if your account is in your local currency?

-Suppose we are trading USD/CAD standard size at a rate of 1.24511.
+Suppose you are trading USD/CAD standard size at a rate of 1.24511.

 Remember, for a standard account (100000) 1 pip = $10,